bspear8/TCCart/Project2/Design-Team/Docs/ProjectPlan.md

 ###### Description

-This process phase is purely notational for the purposes of this project.
+This process phase is purely notional for the purposes of this project.
 Post release the team would normally support the code for a specified length of time, fixing any newly discovered errors or modifying the project to meet new customer needs.

 ###### Entrance Criteria